blackbaud/skyux1/js/sky/src/grids/docs/demo.md

         - `title` &mdash; Specifies the text to display on the button for the action.
     - `bb-selected-rows` &mdash; *(Optional.)* Specifies an object with two-way binding to multi-selected rows.
 It can set the multi-selected rows from the `bb-grid` directive's parent controller.
     - `bb-selections-updated` &mdash; *(Optional.)* Specifies a function to be called when users update multi-select selections.
 The selections are passed to the function as an argument, and you can update multi-select actions accordingly.
+    - `bb-grid-infinite-scroll` &mdash; *(Optional.)* When present, indicates that the grid will use infinite scroll to load instead of the load more button.
+When using infinite scroll, you must load data with the `loadMoreRows` event `promise` property.

 ### Grid events ###
     - `includedColumnsChanged` &mdash; Fires when users change the columns to display in the grid.